Days

 Short-Bio Dr. Nguyen

-Dr. Nguyen is a Research Fellow at the Center for Advanced Robotics Innovation Technology (CARTIN).
+Dr. Nguyen is currently a Lecturer in Robotics at the School of Mechanical and Mining Engineering at The University of Queensland.
+He was a Research Fellow at the Center for Advanced Robotics Innovation Technology (CARTIN).
 His research focuses on robust and intelligent perception for autonomous systems in complex environments by integrating multiple sensing modalities and prior knowledge.
 He has extensive experience with UAVs as testbeds for his perception systems.

 Prof. Dr. Zak Kassas